Marko Radulović (water polo): Career

 He began playing with youth categories of VK Primorje and made senior club debut at the age of 15.
 He stayed with the club for two seasons since then.
 In October 2018, he moved to the Serbian club Vojvodina.
 In the summer of 2020, he moved to Radnički.
+In the beginning of 2023 he transferred to VK Novi Beograd.

 International career

 After playing with the youth categories of the Croatia men's national water polo team, in October 2020 he decided to move to the Serbia men's national water polo team.